seemark11/seemark11.github.io/content/authors/admin/_index.md

     url: https://www.iitdh.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include application of machine learning techniques to precision medicine.
+bio: My research interests include application of supervised and unupervised machine learning techniques to precision medicine.

 # Interests to show in About widget
 interests: